Do you want to update your old home?

 3. Change the outlets and light switches to be white.

+Does your house still have beige colored outlets and switches?
 This one takes a little bit of electrical know-how but really brings the house up to date.
 Do not attempt this without doing research, acquiring the correct tools, and switching the breakers off.
 If this is done wrong, you could die or start a fire.
 If this is done right, Your house will look so much more modern!

 4. Paint your walls.